Home » Do All Cockatoos Talk? (Best vs. Worst Talkers)

 Do All Cockatoos Talk?
 (Best vs. Worst Talkers)

-Training cockatoos to talk isn’t easy, but it can be done.
+Training cockatoos to talk isn’t easy, but it may be achievable.

-Cockatoos are a parrot species that mimics human words, so owners can use consistent training techniques to encourage their cockatoos to speak.
+Cockatoos are a species that can mimic human words.
+Owners should use consistent training techniques to encourage their cockatoos to speak.
 To do so:

-• Repeat your chosen words repeatedly until the parrot starts to recognize them.
+• Repeat words until the parrot starts to recognize them.

-• Make use of additional training tools, including audio recorders and CDs.
+• Use additional training tools, including audio recorders and CDs.

-• As soon as the cockatoo picks up words, move on to new ones to ensure it keeps learning.
+• As soon as the cockatoo picks up words, add new ones to ensure it keeps learning.

-Regarding how cockatoos talk, they modify the air that flows over the syrinx, enabling them to make sounds.
-They use sounds to fit in with their flock, increasing their survival chances.
+Cockatoos talk by modifying the air that flows over the syrinx, enabling them to produce sounds.
+They use vocalizations to gain acceptance by a flock, increasing their chances of survival.

 do cockatoos understand what they are saying?

 There’s no set age for cockatoos to start talking.
-All birds are different, and their intelligence levels vary, which applies to cockatoo species.
+All parrots are different, and their intelligence levels vary, which applies to cockatoo species (Cacatuidae).

-Most cockatoos start to talk around the 10-12 month mark once they’ve matured slightly.
-The factors that affect the age cockatoos start talking include:
+Most cockatoos start to talk around the 10-12 month mark once they mature.
+The factors that affect the age at which cockatoos start talking include:

-• When you train a parrot to speak.
+• When you train the cockatoo to speak.

 • The gender, as males sometimes talk more than females.